Skills Mismatch: Sources and Consequences

 Randomization Method

-Randomisation is done by a computer after the invited participants will have agreed (and have seen the information sheet and the consent form) to continue taking part in the baseline survey in the first meeting.
+Randomisation is done by a computer after the invited participants have agreed (and have seen the information sheet and the consent form) to take part in the baseline survey in the first meeting.

 Randomization Unit

-The randomisation is conducted at the individual level.
+The randomisation is done at the individual level.

 Was the treatment clustered?